Trusted

 Join our Trading Community on Telegram

-SBF rose to prominence as the head of FTX, one of the largest crypto exchanges worldwide.
-Before the collapse of FTX, 31-year-old Sam Bankman-Fried’s net worth was reportedly over $26 billion, which was later wiped clean in early November 2022.
-A year later, in November 2023, a New York Jury found Sam Bankman-Fried guilty of several counts of fraud and conspiracy.
-A trial court judge will determine his sentencing, which is set for March 28, 2024.
-Read on to learn more about “SBF”.
+Sam Bankman-Fried (SBF) rose to prominence as the head of the now-defunct FTX, one of the largest crypto exchanges in the world at one point, and Alameda Research, its sister company.
+Before their collapse, SBF’s net worth was reportedly over $26 billion, which was wiped clean in November 2022.
+A year later, a New York Jury found Sam Bankman-Fried guilty of several counts of fraud and conspiracy.

 Who is Sam Bankman-Fried?